birm/datadash/README.md

 ### /v1/summary
 *Returns a list of columns (keys) in the dataset*

-Some operations require specifying a column; this lets users see which columns are avaliable for a dataset.
+Some operations require specifying a column; this lets users see which columns are usable for a dataset.
 #### Params
 - dataset -- the selected dataset
 #### Returns